hezmondo/MicroJinn/README and installation guide.md

 ### Edit the file named samplemyconfig.py to insert your mysql user name and password details, then rename as myconfig.py

+Starting the flask server can be done by executing python mjinn.py in windows or python3 mjinn.py in Linux

+The app will only start if:

+1. The mjinn schema exists in mysql
+2. myconfig.py is properly configured with a valid mysql username and password
+3. all dependencies have been installed
+4. the mjinn schema has been populated sufficiently - please see the new mjinn user guide

 ### How to set up to edit/run/debug mjinn in PyCharm (available as software app on all Linux platforms and also on Windows):

 File > Open ..., select mjinn directory.
 That loads it as a project.